hasanalshiekh/skylineweb/scratchpad.md

 # Scratchpad - IT Company Landing Page

 ## Current Task
-✅ **COMPLETED**: Comprehensive responsive design for all screen sizes including mobile
+✅ **COMPLETED**: Fix mobile navigation menu to be visible and functional on all screen sizes

 ## Previous Tasks Completed
 - [x] Create landing page (index.html) for IT company